zixuanzhang/guessinggame/README.md

 Project: guessing game

-This makefile is ran on Fri May 29 20:08:34 EDT 2020
+This makefile is ran on Fri May 29 20:09:57 EDT 2020

-      25 lines in the guessinggame.sh file
+There are       25 lines in the guessinggame.sh file